 2- Stop tilling the soil.

-You might have heard of the No-Till gardening method, which promotes adding compost to the growing area without turning the soil.
-There is also the Back to Eden Gardening method, which calls for layering wood chips over the soil.
-The concept is based on imitating the forest ground, where layers of branched and leaves stack up.
+You might have heard of the “No-Till” gardening method, which promotes adding compost to the growing area without turning the soil.
+The Back to Eden Gardening method also calls for layering wood chips over the soil.
+The concept tries to imitate the forest ground, where layers of branches and leaves stack up.
 The decomposition of the organic matter enriches and builds up the soil.

-Apply these two concepts in your garden and the soil will build itself gradually.
-Frequent tilling disturbs the living organism and breaks their life cycles, preventing them from accomplishing their job.
+Apply these two concepts in your garden, and the soil will build itself gradually.
+However, frequent tilling disturbs the living organism and breaks their life cycles, preventing them from accomplishing their job.

 3- Stop using high salt fertilizers

 Synthetic fertilizers are high in salts that kill soil life.
 They may boost plant growth, but they don’t contribute to improving the soil.
-On the other hand, organic fertilizers feed the soil along the way, despite their slow pace in showing results.
+On the other hand, organic fertilizers feed the soil, despite their slow pace in showing results.

-There are also organic soil amendments to boost soil life, such as Super Thrive and Gorton’s Solution.
+Organic soil revitalizers are another option to boost soil life, such as Super Thrive and Gorton’s Solution.
 These are like vitamins for the soil, only use a small amount to revive it and bring the good life to it.

 4- Bury fish in the soil